The Definitive Guide to Driving For Lyft or Uber in Boston

 The reason Lyft had such a high signup bonus is that Lyft ridership has significantly increased in Boston in 2017, especially in areas like Medford, Cambridge and Brookline.
 Overall, Lyft gave more rides in the Boston area in the first six months of 2017 than they did in all of 2016!
 This has allowed Lyft to consistently cut into Uber’s market share throughout 2017.
 Overall, Uber is still busier in suburbs like Lexington, Winchester, and Waltham.
 But when it comes to downtown Boston, South Boston, and the rest of the city, both Uber and Lyft are pretty busy.
 However, in a few neighborhoods, Lyft has been busier than Uber since the Spring.

-Should I sign up to drive for Lyft or Uber in Boston?
+Should I sign up to Drive With Lyft or Uber in Boston?

-While you can make good money on both platforms, and Uber is still busier overall, Rideshare Central recommends signing up for Lyft first in Boston.
+While you can make good money on both platforms, Rideshare Central recommends signing up for Lyft first in Boston.
 Both platforms are busy in Boston, but Lyft ridership has pickup up a lot in the past year.
 Moreover, drivers tend to prefer driving for Lyft.
 Driver support is better and less impersonal.
 Moreover, although in app tipping is available on both platforms now, Lyft passengers tend to tip at a higher rate than Uber passengers.
 However, the main reason you should sign up for Lyft first is that their sign up bonus is currently better than Uber’s.
 In fact, Lyft is still offering a sign up bonus in Boston.
-Uber has switched over to a guarantee instead of bonus.

 What’s the difference between the Uber and Lyft sign up bonuses?